shippableSamples/ci-hugo-aerobatic/content/post/shippable-aerobatic.md

 ## Create New Hugo Site

-We'll assume you've already [installed Hugo](https://gohugo.io/overview/quickstart/).
+Once you've [installed Hugo](https://gohugo.io/overview/quickstart/), you can create your new Hugo site and even serve it locally.
 Also, Hugo has an extensive [themes gallery](http://themes.gohugo.io/).
 In the example below, we're using a theme called hemingway2, but you can, of course, use any theme.

 ~~~bash
 [$] hugo new site shippable